Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 anycap drive upload codex-demo.mp4

-The Full Codex Pipeline
+The Full Codex Pipeline: OpenAI-Native Workflow

 # 1. Research